Important Information and General Notes | Canada

 - Shearwall sheathing shall not have vertical joints at any of the specified compression members except at the shearwall perimeter.

-- See pages 29 and 31 of the catalogue for shearwall edge nailing details.
+- See the relevant pages of the catalogue for shearwall edge nailing details.

 - When installing hex nuts on the Strong-Rod™ threaded rod, make the nut snug on the bearing plate and tighten an additional 1/2 turn.